The term Reiki is a Japanese word created from two Japanese words “Rei” and “Ki”.

 Definition of matrix (noun) – something (such as a situation or a set of conditions) in which something else develops or forms

 Usui Sensei did not create Reiki, nor did he create/re-discover/develop Reiki Ryoho (Spirit Energy Healing Method).
-What he did create is named Usui Reiki Ryoho to address the need to differentiate between his own particular method and the Reiki Ryoho methods practiced by other spiritual healers of the time.
+What he did create is named Usui Reiki Ryoho to address the need to differentiate between his own particular Reiki Ryoho and the healing methods practiced by other spiritual healers of the time.

-So, from here on in, I will be using the term “Reiki Ryoho” to describe the spiritual practice (“system”) and hands-on-healing method that supports healing, personal development, and influences one’s environment.
+So, from here on in, I will be using the term “Reiki Ryoho” rather than “Reiki” to describe the spiritual practice and hands-on-healing method that supports healing, personal development, and influences one’s environment.

 And I will be using Mosaic Reiki Ryoho or MRR when referring to the ‘style’ of Reiki Ryoho I have developed, practice and promote.